Continuous Professional Learning (CPL)

 Please use one entry for an event which is longer than a day and enter the date as the first day of the event and mention the timeframe of the whole event in the description along with the host & where the event took place.
 The units can be counted together.

-Please add all needed information for manually entered events into the description line (since the provider line only works for the dropdown box events): who or which company hosted the event, the title of the event, the time frame, when longer than one day, etc. We will need this information for a possible CPL reporting audit to follow up and obtain proof of attendance at the reported events.
+Please add all needed information for manually entered events into the description line (since the provider line only works for the dropdown box events): who: event host/organizer, where: location, when: date or the time frame, when longer than one day, what: title of the event or session.
+We will need this information for a possible CPL reporting audit to follow up and obtain proof of attendance at the reported events.

 Everything that is educational to your planning career can be considered a PIBC CPL Activity.
 Third-party events, additional to PIBC, CIP or the other Canadian affiliations, can be counted as well.